-Churches in Muslim-majority Pakistan are drawing up a programme of Christian religious studies for inclusion in the government’s new single national curriculum.
+Churches in Muslim-majority Pakistan are drawing up a program of Christian religious studies for inclusion in the government’s new single national curriculum.

 In recent years, there has been a growing demand among religious minorities for non-Muslim students to have their own religious lessons in place of Islamiat.

-Following the announcement of the new NEP, the Lahore Diocese Board of Education (LDBE) joined with the Pakistan Catholic and Presbyterian education boards and the Salvation Army to form the Christian Education Board (CEB) to advise the government on the content of the Christian studies.
+Following the announcement of the new NEP, the Lahore Diocese Board of Education (LDBE) joined with Pakistan’s Catholic and Presbyterian education boards and the Salvation Army to form the Christian Education Board (CEB) to advise the government on the content of the Christian studies.

-A senior member of the LDBE said the government team finalising the single curriculum had been “very receptive” to the CEB’s proposals and the board is confident of receiving government approval.
+A senior member of the LDBE said the government team finalizing the single curriculum had been “very receptive” to the CEB’s proposals, and the board is confident of receiving government approval.

 The CEB has also put forward suggested changes to other subjects in the new curriculum, including in modern social studies and modern history to reflect the contribution of Christians in the making of Pakistan.

-Prime Minister Imran Khan said the introduction of the single curriculum in all Pakistan’s schools, public, private and religious schools, would improve the quality of education and provide equal opportunities to all students.
+Prime Minister Imran Khan said the introduction of the single curriculum in all Pakistan’s schools — public, private and religious — would improve the quality of education and provide equal opportunities to all students.
 The new curriculum will be phased in over three years, starting with the youngest age group.